AkifumiSato/swc-plugin-fetch-replace/README.md

 # swc-plugin-fetch-replacer

-This plugin replaces global `fetch` with an arbitrary function.
+SWC plugin for replaces global `fetch` with an arbitrary function.

 ## todo